Officials: Man accused of going to Philippines to have sex with girl, 13

 Blaha traveled from New York to the Philippines in September and October of 2019 to engage in sexual activity with the girl and also to take explicit pictures of her in exchange for money, according to court papers.

-Government agents got search warrants for Blaha’s Facebook account and electronic devices as well as to search his home in December of 2019, the court papers say.
+Government agents got search warrants for Blaha’s Facebook account and electronic devices as well as to search his home in December, the court papers say.
 During the searches, investigators found hundreds of images of child pornography, the papers said.

-Blaha is the longtime president of Memory Protection Devices, a Farmingdale company which makes plugs, sockets, battery holders and other electronic devices, according to sources familiar with the case.
+Blaha is the longtime president of Memory Protection Devices, a Farmingdale company that makes plugs, sockets, battery holders and other electronic devices, according to sources familiar with the case.

 If convicted, Blaha faces a mandatory minimum of 15 years in prison.